 The Pennsylvania Lemon Law applies to new vehicles purchased in Pennsylvania that suffer from a defect.
-At Morrow and Artim, P.C., we are able to represent you with no out of pocket costs.
+At Artim Law, we are able to represent you with no out of pocket costs.
 We handle your case for free and the Pennsylvania Lemon Law makes the Manufacturer of the vehicle pay our fees if we win.
 If your car falls within the PA Lemon Law, you may be eligible for a full refund, a free replacement, or cash compensation.

 Is Your Vehicle A Lemon?

 In order for a vehicle to be considered a “Lemon,” it must meet all of the following criteria: 1.
 Have 3 or more repair attempts for the same or similar defect OR be out of service for more than 30 calender days, 2.
 Be less than a year old during the first repair attempt, 3.
 Have less than 12,000 miles during the first repair attempt, and 4.
 Be purchased for family/residential/household use.
 To make this determination, we will need to see all of your purchase paperwork and work orders.
 These documents will include your Bill of Sale, pink slip (temporary registration), finance paperwork (Retail Installment Sales Contract), Warranty, and all Work Orders you received each time you took the vehicle to the mechanic.
 The Lemon Law applies not only to cars, but also to vans, trucks, and SUV’s.
 Regardless of the size or price of the vehicle, as long as it falls within the above parameters, it will most likely qualify as a Lemon.
 However, the Lemon Law does not apply to Used Vehicles, Motorcycles, or Mobile Homes.
 For Used Vehicles, Motorcycles, and Mobile Homes, there is a separate section of the law.